TosbackCgusBridge-Bot/CGUs-versions/ComcastWebServices/Privacy Policy.md

 This Privacy Policy **_does not apply_** to your use of any other products or services provided by Comcast such as XFINITY TV, XFINITY Voice, or XFINITY Internet.
 If you subscribe to or use one or more of these services (including using the Comcast Web Services to place or receive XFINITY Voice calls), you can see the privacy policy that applies to the residential versions of these services by visiting http://www.comcast.com/customerprivacy/.

 This Privacy Policy also **_does not apply_** to Comcast's use of information provided by you when you sign up for or use the XFINITY TV Store (xfinitytvstore.comcast.net).
-Comcast's use of the information you provide through the XFINITY TV Store is described in the XFINITY TV Store Privacy Policy, available at http://xfinitytvstore.comcast.net/PrivacyPolicy.aspx.
+Comcast's use of the information you provide through the XFINITY TV Store is described in the XFINITY TV Store Privacy Policy, a link to which is available within the footer of that website.

 Some of the Comcast Web Services contain links to other Websites, including Websites of third parties who are acting on our behalf as our agents, suppliers, or providers.
 These other Websites are not operated by Comcast and have their own privacy policies that we encourage you to read before you use them.
 Other sites that we link to may contain Comcast branding, but these non-Comcast Websites and resources are provided by companies or persons other than Comcast.
 Examples of these non-Comcast Websites include Websites where you are required to log-in using a username and password other than your username and password for the Comcast Web Services, such as the Jobs channel and the Dating channel on Comcast.net.
 This Privacy Policy **_does not apply_** to those non-Comcast sites.
 Those sites will have their own policies that we encourage you to read before you use them.